ChatoUrt/core-code-from-scratch-01-12/README.md

  - //FALSE : 7 is not greater than 7.
 It's the same number

 	d <- 4 < 4
- - //FALSE : 4 is not less then itself
+ - //FALSE : 4 is not less than itself

 	e <- 100 <= 90
  - //FALSE : Due to operator says if is 100 less or equal than 90 number.
 In this case is greater than the first number.